 This site has received a P classification because we have encountered filled ground deeper than the deemed to comply depths outlined in Section 2 of AS 2870-2011 and have not been able to source documentation certifying this fill as "controlled".
 This is not to say that the fill is bad or inadequate (and it was most likely placed under geotechnical supervision) it is a statement about the lack of documentation.

 If the fill is well compacted and controlled, it will perform in accordance with the quoted ys, however in some rare instances, problems occur during earthworks and compaction may not have been achieved, in which case some settlement can be expected.
 Without this compaction report, there is a dilemma for the design engineer whether to design for reactivity or settlement.
-If the compaction certification can be sourced and forwarded to us, we will reconsider our report (without penalty) and remove this ambiguity.
+If the compaction certification can be sourced and forwarded to our office for review, we may be able to review our original result.
+If an amended report is requested so as to reflect this new information, an additional fee may be incurred.